rhammell/planesnet/README.md

 The PlanesNet dataset can be loaded into Python as a dictionary object ([see below](https://github.com/rhammell/planesnet/blob/master/README.md#loading-the-data)) containing the following elements:

 - **data:** a 14700x1200 numpy array of datatype uint8.
 Each row of the array stores a single 20x20 RGB image.
 The first 400 entries contain the red channel values, the next 400 the green, and the final 400 the blue.
 The image is stored in row-major order, so that the first 20 entries of the array are the red channel values of the first row of the image.
-- **labels:** a list of 14700 numbers, valued 1 or 0, representing the "planes" class and "no-plane" class, respectively.
+- **labels:** a list of 14700 numbers, valued 1 or 0, representing the "plane" class and "no-plane" class, respectively.
 - **scene_ids:** a list of 14700 strings containing the unique identifier of the PlanetScope visual scene the image was extracted from.
 The scene id can be used with the [Planet API](https://www.planet.com/docs/reference/data-api/) to discover and download the scene.
 - **locations:** a list of 14700 two-element tuples containing the longitude and latitude coordinates of the image center point.